 NOTE: Importing Tags is the one exception to the above settings.
 In all cases imported Tags are added to the Tags the Contact has, even if the contact already has other Tags.

-Merge Settings: Select which field to use to merge contacts with if a match is found in your database.
-The E-Mail field is selected by default, and is the recommended setting
+- Merge Settings tells ONTRAPORT what to do if a match is found in your database.
+The E-Mail field is selected by default, and is the recommended setting.
+Select which field to use to merge contacts on.

-Note: Checking the box next to Import these Contacts with bulk mail set to 'Opt-Out' is very rarely used.
-This will prevent you from sending the contacts bulk email, and can only be reversed by the contact opting in again.
-An example of the proper use of this check box is if you are importing a list of contacts who have opted out and you want to market to them using Postcards or Facebook Custom Audiences to encourage them to opt back in.
-This can also be used to upload a "suppression list" or a list of contacts that have previously opted out.
+NOTE: The checkbox to Import these Contacts with bulk mail set to 'Opt-Out' should only be checked if you if you do NOT want to be able to send bulk email to the imported contacts.
+Checking the box will prevent you from sending the contacts bulk email, and can only be reversed by the contact opting in again.
+An example of the proper use of this checkbox is if you are importing a list of contacts who have opted out and you want to market to them using Postcards or Facebook Custom Audiences to encourage them to opt back in or a suppression list.

-When finished, click the Next: Match Fields button at the top right.
+- Click the Next button at the top right.